icerpc/icerpc-docs/pages/icerpc-core/slic-protocol/connection-closure.md

 The difference between the client and the server connection closure is the timing of the duplex connection writes shutdown.
 The duplex connection writes shutdown is always first initiated by the client.
 When using the TCP transport, this ensures sockets won't be left in the TIME_WAIT state on the server.
 {% /callout %}

-The [Close][close-frame] frame carries an application error code.
+The Close frame carries an application error code.
 This error code provides the reason for the connection closure.

 ## Abortive connection closure